maxhui923/docker-challenge-template/README.md

-Here are the learning outcomes for each challenge in the Docker project
+Here are the learning outcomes for each challenge in the Docker project:

 Challenge 1 - Simple web server for static web pages